Glossary & FAQs

 Minutiae points

 Are the unique ridge characteristics found in a fingermark, and are used for identification purposes.
-BlindSite enables minutiae calculation at the scene, enabling immediate assessment of fingermark quality.
+BlindSite enables minutiae calculation at the scene, providing an immediate assessment of fingermark quality.
 This is linked to the AFIS comparison, supporting suspect identification.

 Post-Blast IED Fragments

 Post‑blast IED refers to an improvised explosive device (IED) and its surrounding environment after detonation, including any remaining fragments, residues, and evidence left at the scene.
-BlindSite is capable to recover Post-Blast fingermarks from this context with the highest success rate in the industry.
+BlindSite is capable of recovering Post-Blast fingermarks from this context with the highest success rate in the industry.

 PPI